-Ref Step Tasks and Responsibilities Atlas Action Points 01 Conduct final Prepare final project review report [Project manager] Executive Snapshot: project review When completion is approaching (e.g. 3 months), the project manager must prepare a final project review report.
+Ref Step Tasks and Responsibilities Atlas Action Points 01 Conduct final project review When completion is approaching (e.g. 3 months), the project manager must prepare a final project review report.
 This is a report from the project team to the project board, using the same format as the Annual Project Review Report available in the Executive Snapshot.
 As such, it does offer a coherent and structured assessment of progress based on the chain of results initially defined in the Results and Resources Framework (RRF).
 It may be supplemented by additional narrative to meet specific reporting needs of stakeholders, especially bilateral donors.
-As an annex, a lessons-learned report would also be prepared and Annual Review Report covering the entire duration of the project shared with knowledge networks.
-Conduct final project review [Project board]Using the final Project Review Report, the Lessons Learned Report and Key documentation produced for the review should be other documentation as appropriate, the project board should assess in this meeting the performance and success of the project, and its contribution to related outcomes.
-Topics during the review shall include: Achievements of last year targets; Overall project performance and sustainability of results; Achievement on capacity development; Outstanding activities; Lessons learned; Use of remaining budget, if any; Effective date of project closure; Transitioning of responsibilities to national counterparts; Hand-over of remaining assets.
-Identify follow-up actions [Project manager] To ensure follow-up on aspects discussed in the final review meeting, the project manager should update the lessons-learned report to include a brief record of decisions and conclusions related to follow-up actions.
-This updated report should be submitted through the Project board to the Programme manager in order to update the Country None 02 Commission Programme Evaluation Plan as required.
+As an annex, a lessons-learned report would also be prepared and Executive Snapshot: Annual Review Report covering the entire duration of the project shared with knowledge networks.
+Conduct final project review [Project board] • Using the final Project Review Report, the Lessons Learned Report and Key documentation produced for the review should be other documentation as appropriate, the project board should assess in this meeting the performance and success of the project, and its contribution to related outcomes.
+Topics during the review shall include: ✓ Achievements of last year targets; review should be uploaded in Atlas.ProjectAttachment ✓ Overall project performance and sustainability of results; ✓ Achievement on capacity development; ✓ Outstanding activities; ✓ Lessons learned; ✓ Use of remaining budget, if any; ✓ Effective date of project closure; ✓ Transitioning of responsibilities to national counterparts; ✓ Hand-over of remaining assets.
+Identify follow-up actions [Project manager] None To ensure follow-up on aspects discussed in the final review meeting, the project manager should update the lessons-learned report to include a brief record of decisions and conclusions related to follow-up actions.
+This updated report should be submitted through the Project board to the Programme manager in order to update the Country Programme Evaluation Plan as required.
 It could also be shared with stakeholders, relevant partners or networks.
-If required by partnership arrangements or if so decided by UNDP, • Evaluation report to project evaluation commission project evaluation, prepare a management response to evaluation and discuss and share findings and recommendations for learning [Project manager] be uploaded in Atlas if required.
+02 Commission project evaluation If required by partnership arrangements or if so decided by UNDP, commission project evaluation, prepare a management response to evaluation and discuss and share findings and recommendations for learning [Project manager] Evaluation report to be uploaded in Atlas if required.
 Management responses to evaluations are required to all evaluations.
 They should be developed in consultation with key stakeholders and progress made in committed actions need to be tracked in the Evaluation Resources Centre system.
-03 Operationally and Notify operational completion of the project [Project manager, project board] None financially close project • The project is operationally completed when the last UNDP-financed inputs have been provided and related activities completed.
+03 Operationally and Notify operational completion of the project [Project manager, project board] None financially close project The project is operationally completed when the last UNDP-financed inputs have been provided and related activities completed.
 The project manager should notify the project board, who in turn should notify the Programme manager about the operational completion of the project.
 Otherwise, programme manager decides when the project is operationally complete Operationally close the project [Project assurance] Project • Based on the project board decision to close the project, project status in Atlas will be set to "Operationally Closed".
-No further financial commitment can be made from that point on Project Status set to "C" commitment can be made from that point on.
-Award ProfileStatus set to "Closed" Transfer project assets and files [Project manager] None • Project assets, documents, files, (if not already transferred) should be transferred to the national beneficiaries or national representatives at this time.
+No further financial commitment can be made from that point on. • Project Status set to "C" · Award ProfileStatus set to "Closed" Transfer project assets and files [Project manager] None Project assets, documents, files, (if not already transferred) should be transferred to the national beneficiaries or national representatives at this time.